-This course is the clinical component of NUR 4600: Community Health Nursing, designed specifically for
+This course is the clinical component of NUR 4600: Community Health Nursing, designed specifically for the RN to BSN student.

 NUR 4651: Practicum in Rural Community Health Agencies (1) (RN to BSN students only)

 Co-requisite: NUR 4653

 Case management and clinical decision making in nursing of individuals and families in rural communities.
 Elective.